iotempire/iotempower/doc/node_help/commands.rst

 command reference
 =================

-The following devices and commands are available for ulnoiot nodes:
+The following devices and commands are available for IoTempower nodes:

 Alphabetic list